-Ian is a qualified Chartered Accountant with over 30 years experience advising Small Businesses.
-Ian trained with international accounting firms KPMG and Deloitte for 9 years before establishing his own boutique practice – Whyte & Di Placido which he operated until 2004.
+Ian is a Chartered Accountant and Financial Adviser with over 40 years experience in Financial Services.
+He trained with international accounting firms KPMG and Deloitte for 9 years before establishing his own boutique practice – Whyte & Di Placido which he operated until 2004.
 In 2005 and 2006 Ian was General Manager of Sydney based multi media company - Spinifex Interactive.
-Ian returned to Canberra in June 2007 and is now employed as a Senior Financial Advisor at Walter Turnbull – the ACT's largest independent accounting firm.
+Ian returned to Canberra in June 2007 and commenced a financial planning and SMSF advisory business Capital Advisory.
+This business was sold in 2018.

 Karina Harris is an award-winning Landscape Architect based on Ngunnawal country and a passionate supporter of the arts in Canberra.
 A founding partner of Harris Hobbs Landscapes, Karina was president of the Australian Institute of Landscape Architects ACT Chapter from 2012-2014.
 She has taught design at the University of Canberra and The Canberra Institute of Technology for over two decades.
 Over the last 30 years Karina and her partner Neil have amassed a significant collection of Australian and international art.
 Their collection was featured in Art Collector magazine in 2019 and was the subject of the 2007 exhibition ‘Good Thing’ at CCAS.
 Karina has been a CCAS board member since 2008 and sat on the DESIGN Canberra Festival committee in 2015 and 2016.
 As a philanthropist she has supported major commissions and prizes including the ANU School of Art and Design Postgraduate Materials Award since 2007.